1922 Stanley Cup playoffs: Semifinals

-Stanley Cup Finals
+Stanley Cup Final

 After Vancouver won Game 1, 4–3, Babe Dye scored 4:50 into overtime of Game 2 to give Toronto a 2–1 win.
 In Game 3, goaltender Hugh Lehman led the Millionaires to a 3–0 shutout.
 However, the St. Patricks tied the series in Game 4, 6–0, as John Ross Roach became the first rookie goaltender to record a Stanley Cup shutout.
 Game 5 belonged to Toronto as Dye scored four goals in a 5–1 victory to win the Stanley Cup.

 Dye scored 9 out of the St. Patricks' 16 goals, while Roach averaged 1.80 goals against per game.

 Cup engravings

 Toronto never did engrave their names on the Cup for their 1922 championship.
 It was only until the trophy was redesigned in 1948 that the words "1922 Toronto St. Pats." was put onto its then-new collar.